LeadWoods0902/DandD_Nightmare_Plague/Timelines/Key Narrative Points.md

 #### Chimo-Nahagi
 -
 #### Sunmaek
-- The Banished Greater Dragons: Musoko,
+- The Banished Greater Dragons: Musoko, Higashi and Nishi
 ## Book 1: Infection
 - [x] The Party is formed
 - [ ] Fight the Talus